In Part 1 of this blog post I talked about the importance of the professional team and how to include the GP in this team.

 In Part 2 I will focus on some specifics around discharge summaries and a few other tips and tricks shared by over 1700 of Australia’s GPs!

-We know they can be the bain of your existence as a JMO.
-I clearly remember the never ending pile of files in the ward JMO office each term, trying to type a summary for a patient discharged weeks ago before I even started that rotation.
-It can be really hard work and a bit soul destroying, especially when you’re flat-out trying to keep on top of all your jobs.
+We know they can be the bane of your existence as a JMO.
+I clearly remember the never-ending pile of files in the ward JMO office each term, trying to type a summary for a patient discharged weeks ago before I even started that rotation.
+It can be really hard work and a bit soul-destroying, especially when you’re flat-out trying to keep on top of all your jobs.
 We understand.
 We’ve all been there.

 However, the discharge summary is often the only communication a GP will receive about their patient’s admission and your ability to convey the pertinent points about their admission can make a world of difference to their ongoing health and how we manage them in the community.

 Please avoid writing the line “GP to chase” in your discharge summaries.
 As a GP, it is hard to read this without feeling like you’re being ordered around.
 Remember that the person who orders the test is legally responsible for following up the result.
 We are very happy to help but we would love it to be rephrased.
 Another way you could help is by cc’ing the GP onto the request so that the result is directly sent through!

 We would like you to write the discharge summary as if you were writing it to your consultant.